 - Whitehorse Neighbourhood Character Study 2014 to determine the details specified by Council within the various schedules to the zones, based on neighbourhood character.

 - Neighbourhood Activity Centre Urban Design Guidelines 2014 to comprise the detail of DDO4 which is proposed to apply to 60 Neighbourhood Activity Centres throughout the municipality.

-Council has prepared draft planning controls and policies to incorporate this work into the Whitehorse Planning Scheme.
-Draft Planning Scheme Amendment C160 comprises:
+Council has adopted planning controls and policies to incorporate this work into the Whitehorse Planning Scheme.
+Planning Scheme Amendment C160 comprises: